 In the payment processing ecosystem, numerous organizations make up a piece of the puzzle.
 Banks, credit unions, card issuers, card networks, payment processors, and payment processing software providers each play a role.
-Knowing who does what will help you better understand how credit card processing works, so you can ensure that you’re accepting payments in the most optimal and cost-effective manner.
+Knowing who does what will help you better understand how credit card processing works; this way, you can ensure that you’re accepting payments in the most optimal and cost-effective manner.

 In this post, we’ll put the spotlight on credit card issuers and take a closer look at their role in payment processing.